adferrand/dnsrobocert/README.md

 If the certificate `smtp.example.com` is renewed, the container named `smtp` will be restarted.
 Renewal of `auth.example.com` will not restart anything.

-### Docker Swarm Services
-Specifying `DOCKER_SWARM=true` as an environment value will restart containers by their service name instead.

 ### Call a reload command on containers when a certificate is renewed

 Restarting a container when a certificate is renewed is sufficient for all cases.
 However one drawback is that the target processes will stop during a little time, and consequently the services provided are not continuous.
 This may be ok for non critical services, but problematic for things like authentication services or database servers.